mcook1992/friend_Finder/README.md

 # friend_Finder

-This is an app in which users can take a quiz and then get matched with either another user or a celebrity already coded into the database.
+This is a simple app in which users can find their "perfect match" by taking a short quiz.
+The program will either connect them with another user, or with a celebrity who is already pre-coded into the database.
+The app uses a node back-end and handlebars on the front end.
 Heroku link is here:

 https://mercer-cook-friend-finder.herokuapp.com/